particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker Edge v19 warning 2025-11-05

+Added a warning that [Tracker Edge v19](/firmware/tracker-edge/tracker-edge-firmware/#tracker-edge-v19) should only be used with Device OS 6.1.1 and earlier.

 ### Library updates 2025-11-02

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.